caewok/Foundry-Macros/guides/html tabs guide - Dialog.md

 ![](https://img.shields.io/badge/Foundry-v0.8.7-informational)

-# Using HTML Tabbed Templates in FoundryVTT (extend Dialog Class)
+# Extend Dialog Class to utilize tabs

 This guide provides some examples of using html templates, tabs, and handlebars in Foundry VTT dialogs or sheets.
-It assumes basic knowledge about templates.
-(See the html template guide for basics.)
 In this guide, we will extend the Dialog class for a basic tabbed version.

-You might want to check out the html template guide or the html tabs guide - FormApplication.
+If you have not yet, you might want to check out the html template guide or the html tabs guide - FormApplication.

 # Dialog Basics